iceiix/stevenarella/README.md

 ## Building

-Currently requires Rust version 1.31.0-beta or newer to build.
+Requires Rust stable version 1.31.0 or newer to build.

 Compile and run:
 ```bash